 Avalon's corporate objective is to build a resource mining group based on cash flows from producing operations.
-The strategies for achieving this objective is by the discovery of new mineral resources on the Company's regional exploration landholdings and by the acquisition of advanced resource projects with the potential for early cash flow.
+The primary strategy for achieving this objective is the acquisition and exploration of strategic regional exploration landholdings in proven mineral provinces.
+A secondary objective is to acquire advanced resource projects with the potential for early cash flow.

 During the financial period the Company acquired the Lennard Shelf Projects via the purchase of 100% of the existing capital of Xmin Ltd, a holding of 2,594 square kilometres in the acclaimed zinc province in the East Kimberley region of Western Australia.
 The tenements which are located adjacent to and along strike from Teck Cominco/Xstrata's Lennard Shelf deposits are a key focus of Avalon's exploration and growth strategy.
-The granting of the tenements has enabled the Company to expedite its exploration activities in the Lennard Shelf region in the second half of 2007 and into 2008.
+The granting of the tenements has enabled the Company to expedite its exploration activities in the Lennard Shelf region in the second half of 2007.